 Point to each word When children are first exposed to books they will learn to turn each page and use the pictures to tell stories, which is a really useful skill in understanding what is going on.
 Where words are present the children should always be expected to touch each word as they read.
 This teaches 1-correspondence, tracking from left to right in English and top to bottom.
 There may be a temptation to allow the children to share books without acknowledging the text or for them to just slide their finger along the words but it is important that they can discriminate that words are units of meaning.
 Please insist that the child touches each word as they read to develop that 1-1 correspondence.
+In school we take turns to read so you doing this too will also help to model how to point to each word.
 Point out that there are words and letters and highlight that words always look the same eg am is always am.
 We describe a word as a group of letters with a space either side.
 Afterwards you may ask them to find a word present in the book or you may wish to cut up a simple caption to rearrange the words.
 If a child is finding this difficult, please put a pencil cross under each word for them to touch (if they are not already present) to help guide them.
 Do not touch the words for the child as we need to train their brains to develop this 1-1 association.
 Adults should only point to words when they are reading the story or modelling.
 To help develop this 1-1 matching you can use objects eg a cup, spoon, bowl and plate and get them to touch each item in turn.
 Over time the ability to touch each word will be embedded and once this is established your child can stop pointing.
 They may do this initially with a familiar book.
-Self correcting When children are reading it can be really tempting to jump in and correct every word or correct the children immediately.
+Self-correcting ?
+When children are reading it can be really tempting to jump in and correct every word or correct the children immediately.
 Instead pause.
 Wait until the end of the sentence and give your child the opportunity to notice and correct the mistake for themselves first.
 You could use words of encouragement such as are you listening to what you are reading?
-Maybe you could refer your child to the pictures where appropriate or draw their attention to repetitive language patterns used eg pat the dog, pat the e cat As a child becomes a fluent reader, just like us, they will make mistakes and not notice.
-Unless it doesn't make sense, leave it.
+Maybe you could refer your child to the pictures where appropriate or draw their attention to repetitive language patterns used eg pat the dog, pat the cat As a child becomes a fluent reader, they will make mistakes and not notice.
+Unless the meaning of the sentence is lost and it doesn't make sense, leave it.
 In other words at this stage be selective in mistakes you highlight.
+Pace It is really important that children develop a good reading pace.
+If a child is reading too slowly, use a strip of paper to follow along the line behind the words the children are reading and gradually increase the pace by pushing this strip along to encourage a faster reading speed.